Stamp of Approval for West Midlands Custom Metal Stampings Specialists

-Embodying seven decades of proven industry experience, Clamason Industries Ltd. represents Europe’s leading manufacturer of precision pressings and custom metal stampings.
-With a turnover well in excess of £20 million, and recorded annual growth of 18 per cent between 2015 and 2016, Clamason Industries Ltd. (Clamason) has developed an enviable reputation within the global manufacturing and export markets.
-The rich history of the company as a leading manufacturer of components in precision pressings and custom metal stampings dates back to the formation of the firm in Kingswinford, West Midlands in 1947.
+Embodying numerous decades of proven industry experience, Clamason Industries Ltd. is amongst Europe’s leading manufacturers of quality precision pressings and custom metal stampings.
+With a turnover well in excess of £20 million, and continuous annual growth of (measured at 18 per cent between 2015 and 2016), Clamason Industries has developed an unrivalled reputation within the global export and manufacturing markets.
+The successful history of the company as a leading manufacturer of components in precision pressings and custom metal stampings dates back to the formation of the firm in Kingswinford, West Midlands in 1947.

-The business originally specialised in the development of small and complex parts, which utilised both multi slide and low tonnage high speed presses.
-Each of these capabilities remain core competencies within the business, which has since evolved to hold manufacturing facilities within the UK and Slovakia.
-Clamason today produces precision metal components and assemblies that are employed across several automotive, medical and industrial applications.
+Clamason were originally specialists in the development of small and intricate parts, which utilised both multi-slide and low tonnage high speed presses.
+Each of these capabilities are still core competencies within the business today, which has since evolved to hold manufacturing facilities within the United Kingdom and Nitra, Slovakia.
+Nowadays, Clamason produces precision metal components and assemblies that are employed across a multitude of automotive, industrial and medical applications.

 An important element of the MBO was a focus on protecting the values that had been instilled within the business throughout the course of seven decades of family ownership.
 “We possess a wealth of experience, morethan 1500 years in the UK team alone with 35per cent of employees having ten plus years of service, this gives us a massive advantage when it comes to solving complex problems and overcoming challenges when executing projects,” Neil continues.
 “We also have a very collaborative culture, one that is displayed in the cross-table discussions that regularly occur in which we pull together the thoughts and opinions of all of our key staff.”